ilchen/cryptopals/README.md

 [Authentication weaknesses in GCM](https://csrc.nist.gov/csrc/media/projects/block-cipher-techniques/documents/bcm/comments/cwc-gcm/ferguson2.pdf) paper.
 GCM is the most popular standard for authenticated encryption and is used in TLS 1.2 and higher.
 To aid efficient fast implementations of GCM Intel even added [a special new instruction PCLMULQDQ](https://software.intel.com/sites/default/files/managed/72/cc/clmul-wp-rev-2.02-2014-04-20.pdf), which makes it easy to implement GCM's GHASH hash function.
+Of the different modes of authenticated encryption not encumbered by patents and certified by NIST, GCM is the fastest.
+It is faster than CCM and EAX.
+Moreover, with the help of Intel's PCLMULDQ instruction for GHASH, it can be implemented with less code than would otherwise be required.
+All of these are the main reasons for GCM's popularity.

 Niels's paper shows that the actual authentication security of GCM will be less than the number of bits in its authentication tag.
 Given the maximum tag size of 128 bits, the best possible authentication security of GCM can be `128 - k` bits where k is  &lfloor;log<sub>2</sub>(number-of-blocks-encrypted)&rfloor;.
-Niels's paper shows that for smaller authentication tag sizes, it will be worse than `n - k` bits because of some peculiarities of the GHASH one-time hash function that GCM uses
+Niels's paper shows that for smaller authentication tag sizes, it will be worse than `n - k` bits because of some peculiarities of the GHASH one-time hash function that GCM uses.

 Like Challenge 63, this challenge shows how to succeed at an existential forgery attack on GCM.
 This time without your adversary having made any mistakes in using GCM apart from choosing a small authentication tag size.
 Namely the minimum